wlads/reefpoints/source/posts/2015-04-08-elixir-come-for-the-syntax-stay-for-everything-else.md

 with Ruby I found a community that shared my thoughts.

 When Go and Rust came along I was disappointed.
-Clearly these two languages were superior in performance (and in many other areas) but were a syntatic step back from Ruby.
+Clearly these two languages were superior in performance (and in many other areas) but were a syntactic step back from Ruby.
 What was their reason?
 Clearly Ruby, and even Python, have proven that the masses are attracted by clear and readable syntax.
-New languages should take the best of what is currently availabale and improve upon them.
+New languages should take the best of what is currently available and improve upon them.
 Go seems to target the C/C++ audience, whereas Rust seems to attract JavaScript developers.
 So I guess this becomes a matter of perspective and opinion.